 Skin rub – fine clean sand, oats, honey, natural live yoghurt – Rich in vitamins and minerals, rub in gently, leave on, rinse off – leaves you with soft skin and a healthy glow.

 Let us know what treasure you’ve discovered and we’ll make sure we share it.
-In the meantime, check out this beautiful film which turns a negative problem into a positive solution… if we’re all prepared to listen and become greener campers and much more earth friendly.
+In the meantime, check out this beautiful film that turns a negative problem into a positive solution… if we’re all prepared to listen and become greener campers and much more earth-friendly.